Gruyere_080518_213

 Caring for our planet

 As a milk processor, our business is always dependent on the availability of natural resources such as clean water and fertile land.
 An intact environment is, therefore, one of the most important pillars of our sustainability model.
-Because if we don’t look after nature today, we won’t be able to enjoy life in the future as much as we do now.

-We have, therefore, set ourselves clear and ambitious targets.
+For this reason, we have set ourselves clear and ambitious targets.
 We aim to drastically reduce our CO2e footprint at all stages of the value chain, reduce our water consumption and reduce waste.
 We are also working on packaging solutions that are more circular in nature to avoid waste and unnecessary costs.

 sust-logo-emmi_vision-netzero2050